 Did you know the sewage treatment facilities make up a small portion of the vast site?
 There are a variety of natural habitats, which together support diverse plant, animal and reptile species — some that are critically endangered.
 It is home to some of the most rare frog species in the world, and was declared an internationally significant wetland for waterfowl in 1983 under the Ramsar Convention.

-Discover the site's important indigenous and European cultural heritage values, including places of Indigenous spiritual significance and the historic sewage farm workers township site of Cocoroc.
+Learn more about the site's important indigenous and European cultural heritage values.
+Discover places of Indigenous spiritual significance and the historic township of Cocoroc.